 A photograph of a paved trail in a park.
-The trail is lined with young trees, some with yellow autumn leaves and others with green.
-A person in a dark shirt and light shorts is walking away from the camera on the left side of the trail.
+The trail is lined with trees whose leaves are a mix of green and vibrant autumn colors like yellow and orange.
+A person is walking away from the camera on the left side of the trail.
 The sky is clear and blue.